Ian2020/monica_reminder/README.md

-`LOGDIR=-` sends logs to stdout and `DRYRUN=true` means no email will be sent and no state will be saved. `CONTAINER` causes monica-reminder to relaunch itself inside the named container.
+`LOGDIR=-` sends logs to stdout and `DRYRUN=true` means no email will be sent and no state will be saved. `CONTAINER` causes monica-reminder to relaunch itself inside the named container via podman or docker.

 If you experience errors than look at the configuration section below but if Monica is setup correctly than many of the environment variables should already